 In the communication of March 2018, an option was given that Seaford Town Council could make up the deficit and fund the four cuts per year not being done by the County Council; this would cost the Town Council in excess of £13,000 per year, the equivalent of 2% increase in the Town Council tax.

 Unfortunately, the Town Council adopted its financial budget in January 2018, as required by the billing authority Lewes District Council, for the 2018/19 Financial Year (1st April 2018 – 31st March 2019) and was therefore unable to consider the cost of these grass cuts for the current year.
 The Town Council has unfortunately not been in a position to include this surplus in its annual budget since then.

-Seaford Town Council is however a voice for the local community and is in discussions with the County Council regarding the lack of public consultation and communication, especially given the impact this has had on the town and the local residents.
+Seaford Town Council is however a voice for the local community and did have discussions with the County Council regarding the lack of public consultation and communication, especially given the impact this has had on the town and the local residents.